OUR TEAM

 Molly Petchenik (she/her)

-Staff Attorney, Criminal Injustice
+Staff Attorney, Criminal Legal Program

-Molly joined TCRP in 2022 as a Yale Law Journal Fellow, and is now a staff attorney on the Criminal Injustice team.
+Molly joined TCRP in 2022 as a Yale Law Journal Fellow, and is now a staff attorney in the Criminal Legal Program.
 She works on a variety of issues impacting people at all stages of the criminal legal process, with a focus on combatting the inhumane conditions in Texas prisons and jails.
 Molly received her B.A. in history from Swarthmore College and her J.D. from Yale Law School, where she worked on civil rights issues affecting veterans and people in prison.
 Before attending law school, Molly was a litigation assistant at the Prison Law Office in California and worked for the Honorable David S. Tatel of the D.C.
 Circuit.
 Molly served as a law clerk to the Honorable Robert L. Pitman of the Western District of Texas.

 Sarah Xiyi Chen (she/her)